The Boondock Saints: Release

-The Boondock Saints had a very limited theatrical release through Indican Pictures showing the film in 2000 on only five screens in the United States for several weeks.
-However, the original unrated version of the film was later re-released in theaters on May 22, 2006.
-Duffy later funded screenings of the film with help from Blockbuster Video.
+The Boondock Saints had a very limited theatrical release through Indican Pictures in 2000 on only five screens in the United States for several weeks.
+However, the original unrated version was later re-released in theaters on May 22, 2006.
+Duffy later funded screenings with help from Blockbuster Video.
 "Indican Pictures and Blockbuster saved us [...]
 They agreed to take it on exclusively, and from there the rest is history."
-According to Troy Duffy on his audio commentary of the film on DVD, the film's distributor allowed the limited screening in the United States because of the then-recent Columbine High School massacre and the pending Blockbuster exclusive.
-The film was shown on major foreign screens (most notably in Japan) with success.
+According to Duffy on his DVD audio commentary, the film's distributor allowed the limited screening in the United States because of the then-recent Columbine High School massacre and the pending Blockbuster exclusive.

+The film was shown on major international screens (most notably in Japan) with success.
 Blockbuster released The Boondock Saints as a "Blockbuster Exclusive", a collection of independent direct-to-video films.
 The Boondock Saints gained a following mostly due to word-of-mouth publicity and was a bestseller when released on DVD.
-Despite its success, Troy Duffy and Indican Pictures never saw any of the profits from DVD distribution, having signed away the DVD rights to 20th Century Fox as part of the settlement with Franchise Pictures.
+Despite its success, Duffy and Indican Pictures never saw any of the profits, having signed away the home media rights to 20th Century Fox Home Entertainment as part of the settlement with Franchise Pictures.
 According to Duffy, neither he, his producers, nor his principal cast got paid.
 He sued Franchise Pictures and other undisclosed companies for royalties of the first film and rights to the sequel.
-After a lengthy lawsuit, Troy Duffy, his producers, and the principal cast received an undisclosed amount of The Boondock Saints royalties, as well as the sequel rights.
+After a lengthy lawsuit, Duffy, his producers, and the principal cast received an undisclosed amount of The Boondock Saints royalties, as well as the sequel rights.

 Home media

 The Boondock Saints has been released numerous times on DVD, including an import on March 13, 2001, and an uncut Japanese release published by Toshiba Entertainment, whose special features include anamorphic widescreen, audio commentary, trailers, and interviews with the Japanese media.

-On May 23, 2006, The Boondock Saints Collector's Edition was published and released by 20th Century Fox on DVD, as well as UMD for the PlayStation Portable.
-The special features include English and Spanish subtitles, commentary by Billy Connolly and Troy Duffy, deleted scenes, and outtakes.
-It also featured the film's trailer, cast and crew filmographies, and a printable script of the film.
-20th Century Fox and Duffy showed an interest in doing a new audio commentary for the special release, but he was unable to because of unresolved legal issues.
+On May 23, 2006, The Boondock Saints Collector's Edition was published and released by 20th Century Fox Home Entertainment on DVD with THX-certified Dolby audio, as well as on Universal Media Disc for the PlayStation Portable.
+The special features include English and Spanish subtitles, commentary by Connolly and Duffy, deleted scenes, and outtakes.
+It also featured the film's trailer, cast and crew filmographies, and a printable script.
+Fox and Duffy showed an interest in doing a new audio commentary for the special release, but he was ultimately unable to because of unresolved legal issues.
+The film was released on Blu-ray on February 10, 2009.